waigo/waigo/README.md

 To create and publish your own plugin to the wider community please follow these guidelines:

-* Ensure your plugin name is prefixed with `waigo-` so that it's easy to find.
+* Ensure your plugin name is prefixed with `waigo-` so that the Waigo can easily find it.
 * Write a good README.md for your plugin explaining what it's for and how to use it.
-* Add tests for your plugin and hook them upto [Travis CI](https://travis-ci.org/).
+* Add automated unit tests for your plugin.
-* In your `package.json` tag your plugin with the `waigo` keyword.
+* In your `package.json` tag your plugin with the `waigo` keyword so that users can easily search for it.

 To see a list of all available plugins visit [https://www.npmjs.org/browse/keyword/waigo](https://www.npmjs.org/browse/keyword/waigoplugin).